gappeah/exodus_analysis/README.md

 ## Project Structure

 - `main.ipynb`: The Jupyter Notebook containing all data analysis and visualization code.
-- `exodus_0-all-txs-2024-09-20_21-17-11.csv`: CSV file containing the transaction history exported from the Exodus wallet.
+- `exodus_0-all-txs-2024-09-20_21-17-11.csv`: CSV file containing the transaction history exported from the Exodus wallet (Not included for the analysis).
 - `exodus_synthetic_data.py`: A Python script for generating synthetic cryptocurrency transaction data for analysis.
 - `README.md`: This file, containing an overview of the project.